 Best for: Trying out Grasmere Gingerbread and authentic sticky toffee pudding.
 Oh, and visiting the lakes, of course!

-The Lake District has something for everyone to enjoy.
+A Lake District staycation has something for everyone to enjoy.
 From relaxed boat tours on Windermere to hiking excursions up to Scafell Pike’s peak, there’s every opportunity to rest, explore, and fall in love with this picture-postcard region.

 Featured property: Latrigg Cottage